one-data-model/one-data-model.github.io/faq.md

 # Frequently Asked Questions for the Semantic Definition Format (SDF)

 ## There are so many IoT languages and data formats.
 Why did OneDM create a new format (SDF) rather than reuse an existing format for IoT data models?
 The OneDM prior art review considered at least 6 different languages and formats for SDF.
 None of the existing formats covered the requirements well enough to warrant direct adoption.
+The requirements include:
 - Semantic Integration.
 Provide stable URIs to map concepts
-- Namespace support. enable organizations to contribute and manage models in disparate namespaces to avoid conflicts and enable decoupled work streams. models can be merged by mixing namespace references. definitions can be adopted into new namespaces by changing prefixes.
+- Namespace support.
+Enable organizations to contribute and manage models in disparate namespaces to avoid conflicts and enable decoupled work streams.
+Models can be merged by mixing namespace references.
+Definitions can be adopted into new namespaces by changing prefixes.
 - Developer-friendly language and format that enables common tools and patterns to be used.
 Strongly favor JSON for tools and developer support
 - Extension points to enable manufacturer-specific definitions and language evolution while preserving the ability for strong validastion
 - Architecture driven by schema or shape constraints